chat bubble headphones

 How to get Travel Insurance when you have cancer

-As we’re a Specialist Medical Travel Insurance provider, the first step towards getting a quote is completing the medical screening process.
+As we’re a Specialist Travel Insurance provider with medical conditions, the first step towards getting a quote is completing the medical screening process.

 This medical screening process is a set of questions we’ll ask you about your cancer, and any other pre-existing medical conditions you might have.
 Some questions we may ask include: